SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions-exam-problems.md

 ![](assets/chapter-4-2-images/02.Trip-02.png)

-Similarly to the example in the previous task, we can initialize variables with some of the output results, in order to spare additional initialization.
+Similar to the example in the previous task, we can initialize variables with some of the output results, in order to spare additional initialization.

-When examining once again the problem requirements, we notice that the main distribution of where the vacation will take place is determined by the **value of the passed budget**, i.e. our main logic is divided into two cases:
+When examining once again the requirements, we notice that the decision of where the vacation will take place depends on the **amount of the budget** we receive as input data, i.e., in our logic, we have two cases:
-* If the budget is **less than** a particular value.
+* If the budget is **less than or equals** a particular value.
-* If it is **less than** other value or is **more than** the specified border value.
+* If it is **less than or equals** other value or is **more than** the specified border value.

-Based on the way we arrange the logical scheme (the order in which we will check the border values), we will have more or less conditions in the solution. **Think why!**
+Based on the way we arrange the logical scheme (the order in which we will check the border values), we will have more or fewer conditions in the solution. **Think why!**

-After that, we need to apply a condition to check the value of the **given season**.
-Based on it, we will determine what percentage of the budget will be spent, as well as where the programmer will stay – in a **hotel** or a **camp**.
+After that, we need to check the value of the **given season**.
+Based on the result, we will determine what percentage of the budget will use, and where the programmer will stay – in a **hotel** or a **camp**.

 Let's choose and create the needed format for the output data, which we will use further in the code:
 ```java
 DecimalFormat formatter = new DecimalFormat("0.00");
 ```

-This is a sample code that may be used to implement the above idea:
+Here is a sample code that we can use to implement the described logic above:

 ![](assets/chapter-4-2-images/02.Trip-03.png)